 MIL SCI 4411 Advanced Military Science Studies I: 3 semester hours

-Prerequisites: MIL SCI 4401 or permission of instructor.
-An in-depth study of the role of the Army officer in today's Army.
+Prerequisites: MIL SCI 4401.
+This course is an in-depth study of the role of the Army officer in today's Army.

 MIL SCI 4413 Military Medical Technologies Independent Study: 3 semester hours

 This course explores how medical advances have improved soldiers' chances of surviving battlefield injuries from the Civil War to the Iraq War.
 Also explores how soldiers are now surviving more catastrophic injuries and what the implications are on long term health care for these soldiers both physically and mentally.

 Military and Veterans Studies Courses

 MVS 1100 Veterans Transition Seminar: 1 semester hour

 This course is designed for the student veteran who is new to UMSL but not eligible for the First Year Experience class.
 It will survey essential life skills (time management, financial management, physical fitness) and tools for academic success (note-taking, writing, research, oral presentation).
 It will familiarize students with the relationship between their education and their career and personal goals.
 It will also expose students to campus and veteran-specific support services.
 Maybe most importantly, this course will provide a venue for veterans to connect with other veterans who are facing a similar transition.

 MVS 2000 Selected Topics in Military or Veterans Studies: 1-3 semester hours

 Selected topics in military or veterans studies.
 The topics will vary each semester.
 May be taken more than once for credit as long as the topic differs.